canonical/maas/docs/maascli.rst

            Sets the distro series of Ubuntu to use (e.g. "precise").

       power_type=<value>
-           Apply the given dotted decimal value as the broadcast IP address for this subnet.
+           Set the given power type on the node. (e.g. "ipmi")

       power_parameters_{param1}... =<value>
            Set the given power parameters.
 Note that the valid options for these